LimeAndPyro/RPM-AND-HANDLES/README.md

 This is a older guide so im going to reitterate what is going on here using my own words as well as words from this guide

+Eventually ill add write process memory as well but this took me about two hours so not rn

 # What is READ PROCESS MEMORY?
 Lets First go over the required parameters to use this function.
 More information on this topic can be found here https://docs.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-readprocessmemory